KFC Pakistan

-KFC Pakistan is the Pakistani franchise of KFC which operates 129+ locations across Pakistan with 10,000 employees.
+KFC Pakistan is the Pakistani franchise of KFC which operates 150+ locations across Pakistan with 10,000 employees.
 Its first restaurant was established in Karachi in 1997.

 History

 KFC was introduced to Pakistan through the Belgian Artal group in June 1997, seeing initial success in Karachi.
 However, following Pakistan's 1998 nuclear tests and ensuing US sanctions, KFC faced operational challenges due to its import-dependent supply chain.
 This resulted in ownership transferring to the Cupola Group in 2001.

-By 2014, the brand faced challenges, prompting Yum!
+By 2014, the brand faced challenges, prompting parent company Yum!
 Brands to introduce managerial changes.
 Based on AC Nielsen research, KFC adjusted its market positioning and pricing, and updated its outlets and digital platforms.

 Food items

 KFC Pakistan's menu consists of burgers, sandwiches, fried chicken, nuggets, hot wings, French fries, rice dishes, twister wraps and drinks.
 In the effort to enhance the variety of beverage, KFC Pakistan entered into an exclusive agreement with the managing partner of Pepsi-Cola for the supply of carbonated and non-carbonated beverages at its outlets across the country.
 In Addition, KFC in Pakistan introduced a new food item named "Zingeratha" which is a fusion of the Zinger and paratha, a traditional bread in Pakistan.
 In January 2020, KFC Pakistan introduced Thai sweet chili wings and Buffalo wings.